-Don't get lost in the sea of other thought influencers on LinkedIn.
-Learn how to stand out and delight your audience with every new content piece you share with our definitive guide to building a LinkedIn content strategy.
+Don't get lost in the sea of thought influencers.
+Learn how to stand out with our definitive guide to building a LinkedIn content strategy.

 LinkedIn is a massive platform that gives you access to a wealth of opportunities.
 As such, it can help you establish yourself as an expert in your field, attract customers, and build lasting relationships with peers, industry experts, and customers alike.